|

 in place of Toriyama's own "flashback"

-(which technically does "flashback" to
+(which technically does "flash back" to

 the events of the TV special).